jluebeck/bionano_tools/README.md

 ## Bionano tools
 ### Assorted scripts for working with Bionano data.

+This collection of scripts does not require any additional libraries to be installed and supports both Python2 and Python3.

 ```
 convert_cmap_version.py
 Converts between CMAP versions.
 Outputs a new CMAP